 Due to excess irrigation roots do not grow well.

-Weeds are the unwanted plants that grow with the main plant.
+Weeds are unwanted plants that grow with the main plant.
 The process of removing weeds is called weeding.
 For example: Amaranthus, grass, wild oats.

 Weeds compete with main crops for nutrients, space, sunlight, water etc. Due to weeds, main crop gets affected.